PlasmaPy/plasmapy.github.io/pages/meetings/weekly.md

 This call is hosted on [Zoom].
 The schedule is published on our [calendar].

-Regularly scheduled meetings in 2025 will be held on October 6 & 20,
-November 3, and December 16.
+Regularly scheduled meetings in 2025 are tentatively planned for October 20, November 3, November 17, and December 16.

 We will not hold community meetings on [federal holidays] in the US, between December 20 – Jan 3, or during the [APS DPP meeting].